 An enticingly creepy atmosphere and some delightfully nasty bits of business help Stephen King’s Children of the Corn, directed by Fritz Kiersch from a screenplay by George Goldsmith based on Stephen King’s short story, overcome some of the sloppiness of its presentation.

 One gets the feeling that the filmmakers didn’t exploit the fullest potential of the premise.
 Author King’s target was organized religion and Goldsmith’s script preserves that interesting element.
-Unfortunately, a combination of bad decisions and lack of resources dilute the film’s overall impact.
-Stephen King’s Children of the Corn was done on a very tight budget and it shows in ways that are off-putting.
+Unfortunately, a combination of bad decisions and lack of resources dilute the film’s overall impact — Children of the Corn was done on a very tight budget and it shows in ways that are off-putting.

 The ending is particularly unsatisfying.
 The evil entity looks like a “4th of July fireworks show” gone wrong — the sub-par visual effects are pretty laughable.
-I don’t know why they decided to go for the big-bang finale anyway.
 A little less exposition would have been the right course of action here.
 In the short story, part of King’s 1978 collection Night Shift, the writer is a bit vague about the monster so it was best to leave the thing up to people’s imagination.

 Conclusions & Final Thoughts:

 I’m not going to pretend that this is a great movie.
-Stephen King’s Children of the Corn has more than a few problems, but I’ve always enjoyed it (guilty pleasure?).
-It appeals to the 1980s kid in me.
-And it is much better than any of the seemingly endless sequels and clones.
-João Fernandes’s atmospheric cinematography and the eerie score by Jonathn Eliasis are pluses.
+It’s one of the clunkiest King movie adaptations.
+Children of the Corn has more than a few problems, but I’ve always enjoyed it — it appeals to the 1980s kid in me.
+And the film is much better than any of the seemingly endless sequels and clones.
 Color, 96 minutes, Rated R.

 Followed by Children Of The Corn II: The Final Sacrifice (1988)